+PART 1

+Working methods

+1 Introduction

+1.1 As mentioned in Article 12 of the Constitution, the Radiocommunication Sector, bearing in mind the particular concerns of developing countries, fulfils the purposes of the Union, as stated in Article 1 of the Constitution, relating to radiocommunication:

+– by ensuring the rational, equitable, efficient and economical use of the radio-frequency spectrum by all radiocommunication services, including those using the geostationary-satellite or other satellite orbits, subject to the provisions of Article 44 of this Constitution, and

+– by carrying out studies without limit of frequency range and adopting recommendations on radiocommunication matters.

+1.2 The Radiocommunication Sector works through World and Regional Radiocommunication Conferences, the Radio Regulations Board, Radiocommunication Assemblies, Radiocommunication Study Groups, the Radiocommunication Advisory Group and the Radiocommunication Bureau, headed by the elected Director.
+This Resolution deals with the Radiocommunication Assembly, the Radiocommunication Study Groups and the Radiocommunication Advisory Group

+1.3 The Radiocommunication Sector has as members, of right, the administrations of all Member States as well as any entity or organization which becomes a Sector Member in accordance with the relevant provisions of the Convention.

+2 The Radiocommunication Assembly

+2.1 Functions

-The Radiocommunication Assembly shall:
+2.1.1 The Radiocommunication Assembly shall:

-– consider the reports of the Director of the Radiocommunication Bureau (hereinafter, the Director) and of the Chairmen of the Study Groups, the Chairman of CPM, the Chairman of RAG pursuant to No. 160I of the Convention, the Chairman of SC, and the Chairman of CCV;
+– consider the reports of the Director of the Radiocommunication Bureau (hereinafter, the Director) and of the Chairmen of the Study Groups, the Chairman of the Conference Preparatory Meeting (CPM), the Chairman of the Radiocommunication Advisory Group (RAG) pursuant to No. 160I of the Convention, the Chairman of the Special Committee on Regulatory/Procedural Matters (SC), and the Chairman of the Coordination Committee for Vocabulary (CCV);

-– approve, taking into account the priority, urgency and time-scale for the completion of the studies and the financial implications, the programme of work2 (see Resolution ITU-R 5) arising from the review of:
+– approve, taking into account the priority, urgency and time-scale for the completion of the studies and the financial implications, the programme of work1 (see Resolution ITU-R 5) arising from the review of:

-– existing and new Questions3;
+– existing and new Questions;

 – existing and new ITU-R Resolutions, and

-– topics to be carried forward from the previous study period, as identified in the Study Group Chairmen Reports to the Radiocommunication Assembly;
+– topics to be carried forward to the next study period2, as identified in the Study Group Chairmen Reports to the Radiocommunication Assembly;

 – delete any Question that a Study Group Chairman, at two consecutive Assemblies, reports as having received no study contributions, unless a Member State, Sector Member or Associate reports that it is undertaking studies on that Question and will contribute the results of those studies prior to the next Assembly, or unless a newer version of the Question is approved;